-- Letter grade of P is counted as a completed credit.
+- Letter grade of P, P1, P2, and P3 is counted as a completed credit.
 A letter grade of R is counted as credit hours attempted, but not successfully completed.

 - Grade points and credit hours earned for grades received for a repeated coursework are used in the GPA calculation.
 Students may receive financial aid for repeating a passed course one time.

 - Transfer credit hours (TR grades) and Proficiency credit hours (PR grades) are excluded from the GPA calculation but are included in both the completion rate and maximum timeframe calculations.